 Thanks to your help, Oregon PSR and our community partners stopped a 2019 bill in the Oregon State Legislature that would have given renewable energy credits to Covanta Marion, the state’s only municipal waste incinerator, in Brooks, OR.
 Now, Covanta is once again trying to divert clean energy money to put their aging waste incinerator on life support.
 We need your help to tell the House Committee on Rules to hold firm and reject clean energy subsidies for burning trash.

-Take action: Tell the Oregon House Committee on Energy and Environment to Reject House Bill 4049, the Covanta Marion waste incineration subsidy bill.
+Take action: Tell the Oregon House Committee on Rules to Reject House Bill 4049, the Covanta Marion waste incineration subsidy bill.
 Here are some key talking points to convey:

 - I am an Oregonian urging you to reject House Bill 4049, which would give renewable credit eligibility to Oregon’s only waste incinerator.

 - There is no reason to believe that Covanta will close without state renewable energy credits.
 The company is nationwide and highly profitable, meaning that the company does not need subsidies to stay afloat.